Top 12 Great Pyrenees Questions Revealed Here

 10. On their home turf, the Pyrenees Mountains, Pyrs were often left alone with their shepherds for days in the mountain meadows, guarding their livestock.
 As a result, Pyrs think for themselves, a trait which is often mistaken for stubbornness or lack of intelligence.
 Nevertheless, these big dogs often finish with top marks in obedience classes, knowing the routines inside and out, though they are very selective about when THEY want to do them.

-9. The correct medical answer is 10 –12 years, and occasionally older.
+9. The correct medical answer is 10 –16 years, and even older given the right diet (raw which is species appropriate) and minimal pharmaceutical interventions.
 The Pyr owner’s answer is - Never Long Enough.

 8. Pyrs have been used for many centuries to guard flocks and herds from predators – originally, wolves and bears.
 They are still used to guard flocks today from all wild life, including coyotes, wolves and wild dogs.

-7. Natural guardians, Pyrs often seem to know instinctively that children are to be protected, and are endlessly patient with them.
+7. Natural guardians, Pyrs often seem to know instinctively that children are to be protected, and are endlessly patient with them providing they are mentally stable.
 To ensure the best relationship between child and dog, and to foster the dog's good nature and sound temperament, parents must educate their children as well as the new pup.
+Never leave any dog alone with children.

 6. Drooling is caused largely by droopy flews (lips), which the breed standard frowns upon.
 But any dogs with soft lips, such as retrievers, will drool somewhat when they're hot or drinking.

-5. A pen and/or securely fenced yard are an absolute necessity for these big dogs, who like to roam if they get loose.
-A Pyr must also get at least one good, or long walk daily.
+5. A pen and/or securely fenced yard of a minimum of 5 feet are an absolute necessity for these big dogs, who like to roam if allowed.
+A Pyr must also get at least long ong walk daily.
 They should go out at wakeup time, noon, after work and before bed to do their business.
 Pyr ownership is GREAT for your health!

 3. Males average 100 to 120 pounds; females average 85 to 100 pounds.